Probabilistic approximation of fully nonlinear second-order PIDEs with convergence rates for the universal robust limit theorem

 \textbf{Abstract}.
-This paper develops a probabilistic approximation scheme for a class of nonstandard, fully nonlinear second-order partial integro-differential equations (PIDEs) arising from nonlinear L\'evy processes under Peng's G-expectation framework.
-The PIDE involves a supremum over a set of \(\alpha\)-stable L\'evy measures, potentially with degenerate diffusion and a non-separable uncertainty set, which renders existing numerical results inapplicable.
-We construct a recursive, piecewise-constant approximation to the viscosity solution and derive explicit error bounds.
-A key application of our analysis is the quantification of convergence rates for the universal robust limit theorem under sublinear expectations, unifying Peng's robust central limit theorem, laws of large numbers, and the \(\alpha\)-stable limit theorem of Bayraktar and Munk, with explicit Berry--Esseen-type bounds. \\
+This paper develops a probabilistic approximation scheme for a class of nonstandard, fully nonlinear second-order partial integro-differential equations (PIDEs) associated with nonlinear L\'evy processes under Peng’s $G$-expectation framework.
+The PIDE features a supremum over a family of $\alpha$-stable L\'evy measures, possibly degenerate diffusion coefficients, and a non-separable uncertainty set, which places it outside the scope of existing numerical theories for PIDEs.
+We construct a recursive, piecewise-constant approximation of the viscosity solution and establish explicit error estimates for the scheme.
+As a key application, our results yield quantitative convergence rates for the universal robust limit theorem under sublinear expectations.
+This provides a unified treatment of Peng’s robust central limit theorem and law of large numbers, as well as the $\alpha$-stable limit theorem of Bayraktar and Munk, together with explicit Berry-Esseen-type bounds.

-\textbf{Keywords} Partial-integral differential equation, probabilistic approximation scheme, universal robust limit theorem, convergence rate, error estimate, sublinear expectation.\\
+\textbf{Keywords} Partial-integral differential equation, probabilistic approximation scheme, universal robust limit theorem, convergence rate, error estimate, sublinear expectation.

 \textbf{MSC-classification} 60F05, 65M15, 60H30, 45K05.